Here’s a list of frequently asked questions, and their answers.

 I’m a Mac user.
 Can I still use your resources?

-Most definitely!
+Absolutely!
 All that matters is the version of the graphics program (Photoshop, Illustrator, GIMP, etc) that you’re running.
-Whether you’re on a Mac or a Windows computer is irrelevant.
-They work with both!
+Whether you’re on a Mac, Windows, or Linux computer is irrelevant.
+They work in them all!

 I don’t use Photoshop or GIMP!
 Can I still use your brushes somehow?

 Yep!
-You most certainly can!
 That’s what the image packs that you’ll see available below each brush download are for.
 You download those instead, open them up in your favorite graphics program, and make them into brushes for your own use.

 When I use your brushes, they just show up in one color.
 How do I get them to show up in all the colors like you display them on your images?